-West of Rolla towards Springfield, I-44 has been built right on top of the old Route 66 corridor.
+West of Rolla toward Springfield, I-44 has been built right on top of the old Route 66 corridor.
 Dozens of mostly abandoned old motels, motor courts, gas stations, and other highway-dependent businesses line the remains of the old road, which still serves as a freeway frontage road for most of the way.
 There are plenty of antiques shops and cafés to make detours interesting, and the longish detour along old Route 66 through the Devil’s Elbow district is especially memorable.
-But if you’re pressed for time, even the Interstate superslab offers a plenty-scenic drive through these upland Ozark Mountains, much of which are protected from development within the Mark Twain National Forest.
+But if you’re pressed for time, even the interstate superslab offers a plenty-scenic drive through these upland Ozark Mountains, much of which are protected from development within the Mark Twain National Forest.

 This is the most ruggedly picturesque stretch of Route 66 across Missouri; the name “Devil’s Elbow” comes from a section of the Big Piney River that turns so acutely it caused repeated logjams.
-The earliest incarnations of Route 66 followed what’s now signed as “Teardrop Road,” and up until 1981 the last alignment of Route 66 followed what’s now the very hilly, four-lane Hwy-Z, some of the last Missouri sections of the old road to be bypassed by I-44 (all this is between I-44 exits 163 and 169).
+The earliest incarnations of Route 66 followed what’s now signed as “Teardrop Road,” and up until 1981 the last alignment of Route 66 followed what’s now the hilly, four-lane Hwy-Z, some of the last Missouri sections of the old road to be bypassed by I-44 (all this is between I-44 exits 163 and 169).

-Besides the old road itself, a great reason to tour this 10-mile stretch of old Route 66 is the chance to sample some fine Missouri brisket and pulled pork barbecue at the Elbow Inn (573/336-5375), just south of the junction of Hwy-Z and Teardrop Road, a lively, good-natured biker bar with cans of cold beer and lots of abandoned bras pinned to the ceiling.
-If you’re a real barbecue fan, you can vote for mid-Missouri’s best ribs by comparing the Elbow Inn with its nearest competitor, the Sweetwater BBQ (573/336-8830), on Hwy-Z just southeast of I-44 exit 163.
+Besides the old road itself, a great reason to tour this 10-mi (16.1-km) stretch of old Route 66 is the chance to sample some fine pulled pork at the Sweetwater BBQ (573/336-8830), on Hwy-Z just southeast of I-44 exit 163.